gumaerc-testorg/18.s096-iap-2023/content/pages/lecture-notes.md

 **Part 2:** Began going into more detail on matrix-valued functions, and their relationship to the "Jacobian matrix" picture.
 Converting f′(A) to a conventional "Jacobian matrix" in such cases requires converting matrices A into column vectors vec(A), a process called "vectorization" of the matrix (by a common convention: simply stacking the matrix by columns).
 Linear operators like f′(A)\[dA\] = AdA + dAA can then be expressed as "ordinary" matrices via [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product).

-### Lecture Notes
+### Lecture Notes and Other Resources

+- *Course notes: Chapter 2, Sections 2.4–2.6, and Chapter 3*
 - Part 0: [Examples of Linear and Nonlinear Transformations of ℝ² via Images (try it online)](https://github.com/mitmath/JuliaComputation/blob/Fall23/notebooks/1_hyperbolic_corgi.jl)
 - Part 1: Derivatives as Linear Operators (continued)
+    - Chapter 2: {{% resource_link "d80e29bd-e7c8-4feb-836e-6afa2914ccde" "Lecture 1, Part 2 Notes: Derivatives as Linear Operators (PDF)" %}}
+- Chapter 3: {{% resource_link "98865698-8f4e-4766-9e15-a2d0d1d8f14d" "Lecture 2, Part 2 Notes: Jacobians of Matrix Functions (PDF)" %}}
-- Part 2 (Matrix Jacobians via [Vectorization](https://en.wikipedia.org/wiki/Vectorization_(mathematics))): [Two by Two Matrix Jacobians (HTML)](https://rawcdn.githack.com/mitmath/matrixcalc/3f6758996e40c5c1070279f89f7f65e76e08003d/notes/2x2Jacobians.jl.html) {{% resource_link "d6549c38-24d1-4cad-85ba-b7be4bf7f9e1" "(Pluto notebook source code)" %}}
+- Part 2 (Matrix Jacobians via [Vectorization](https://en.wikipedia.org/wiki/Vectorization_%28mathematics%29)): [Two by Two Matrix Jacobians (HTML)](https://rawcdn.githack.com/mitmath/matrixcalc/3f6758996e40c5c1070279f89f7f65e76e08003d/notes/2x2Jacobians.jl.html) {{% resource_link "d6549c38-24d1-4cad-85ba-b7be4bf7f9e1" "(Pluto notebook source code)" %}}

 ### Further Readings

 - The terms "forward-mode" and "reverse-mode" differentiation are most prevalent in [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD), which we will cover later in this course.
 - You can find many, many articles online about [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) in neural networks.
-- There are many other versions of this, e.g. in differential geometry the derivative linear operator (multiplying Jacobians and perturbations dx right-to-left) is called a [pushforward](https://en.wikipedia.org/wiki/Pushforward_(differential)), whereas multiplying a gradient row vector (covector) by a Jacobian left-to-right is called a [pullback](https://en.wikipedia.org/wiki/Pullback_(differential_geometry)).
+- There are many other versions of this, e.g. in differential geometry the derivative linear operator (multiplying Jacobians and perturbations dx right-to-left) is called a [pushforward](https://en.wikipedia.org/wiki/Pushforward_%28differential%29), whereas multiplying a gradient row vector (covector) by a Jacobian left-to-right is called a [pullback](https://en.wikipedia.org/wiki/Pullback_%28differential_geometry%29).
 - The video on [Understanding Automatic Differentiation (in Julia) (YouTube)](https://www.youtube.com/watch?v=UqymrMG-Qi4) by [Dr. Mohamed Tarek](https://github.com/mohamed82008) also starts with a similar left-to-right (reverse) vs right-to-left (forward) viewpoint and goes into how it translates to Julia code, and how you define custom chain-rule steps for Julia AD.

 ## Lecture 3